lydiadunning/food-plan/README.md

 To run tests, navigate to the backend folder in terminal and type `npm run test`.
 To run a subset of tests, enter `npm run test -- tests/ *filename* `
 ## Next Steps in Development

+### What I've Learned / What's Gone Wrong
+1. Build new parts as you need them.
+I built this app starting with the data model, and constructed a huge backend full of endpoints to coordinate with my initial data model, which used too many schemas and needed complex operations and many access points.
+Even after I simplified the data, I refactored more endpoints than my frontend really needed.

+### Technologies
+## Backend
+Node.js with Express.
+Uses mongoose to access MongoDB.
+Manages password encryption with bcryptjs and uses json web tokens to authenticate users.
+Backend endpoint testing with Jest.

+## Frontend
+React.js, no framework, build with Vite.
+Accesses backend with axios and manages server state with react-query.
+Manages forms with react-hook-form.
+Styled with Radix UI themes and primitives.

 ### Now
-* Styling with Radix
+* Package into build and upload to fly.io

+### Next
+* Test login edgecases and improve error prevention
+* Make sure deleting or editing one kid doesn't remove other kids.
+* Replace history reducer with a router.
+Can I build my own, instead of using a library?
 * Ensure login functionality works properly
   * Test edgecases and improve error detection
 - why don't a user's children load in after login?

-### Next
-* Return all exposures in reverse chronological order

-* Add components nested in views that aren't on the App page to currentView component switch
-* Ensure login functionality works properly
-  * Test edgecases and improve error prevention
-* Make sure deleting or editing one kid doesn't remove other kids.
-* consider incorporating react router

 ### For Later
 * Review responses: correct HTTP code? enough information?